rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 <img src="https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/Twitch_Studio_assets/UI_activity_feed.PNG" alt="Activity Feed" width="300">
 </p>

-> Note: To share alerts on a scene, it must have a Twitch Alerts layer.
+> Note: To share alerts on a particular scene, the scene must have a Twitch Alerts layer.

 ## Chat
 Interact with your audience!
 In the chat window, you have the ability to read and send messages to your viewers in real time.
 Click the cogwheel to open chat settings and enable moderation actions-- like emotes-only chat 😮😮😮 or followers-only chat.